yasinduramanayake/MovieApp-frontend/README.md

-This is a movie ticket booking web application front end
+This is a movie ticket booking web application front end developing with **vue js 3**

 Our group members are